 Narrow Angle Glaucoma Impacts

 One of the primary impacts of narrow angle glaucoma occurs with the rapid increase in intraocular pressure, which can damage the optic nerve that transmits images from the eye to the brain.
 The buildup of pressure can also deteriorate the peripheral vision over time.
-Long-term vision loss is possible, though proper diagnosis and treatment often prevents this potential side effect.
-Though there is no cure for glaucoma, an aggressive treatment plan can help prevent long-term damage and vision loss.
+Long-term vision loss is possible, but proper diagnosis and treatment often prevents this potential side effect.
+Though there is no cure for glaucoma, and an aggressive treatment plan can help prevent long-term damage and vision loss.